wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 The interaction felt natural without falling into the [uncanny valley](https://en.wikipedia.org/wiki/Uncanny_valley).
 However, we learned that letting the LLM fully control the interview flow was tricky.
-We eventually replaced our complex prompt-based decision making with a simpler function that tracked question count to manage interview length.
+We eventually replaced our complex prompt-based decision-making with a simpler function that tracked question count to manage interview length.

 ### Modernizing Legacy Code Bases